jpsousaUP/cv/README.md

 - **António Simões Alves, 2025:** *Computer Vision and AI for Monitoring the Melt Pool*
   - FEUP | Ongoing | Applying deep learning for real-time monitoring in laser additive manufacturing.

+### Grants

+FCT Grant

+Awarded the “EDP Solidária” Merit Scholarship for the academic years 2015/16 and 2016/17.